 You Can Afford to Take Chances and Be Picky

 Living with your parents has clear monetary advantages.
-But one perk you might not realize is that living with your parents affords you the privilege to take chances and be picky.
+But one perk you might not realize is that living with your parents can be a safety net to try new things.